damani15/crustydb-labs-cs347-fall24/docs/lab1-heappage.md

 `common::ids`.
 Each ValueId must specify a `ContainerId` (which is associated with exactly one container) and then a set of optional Id types.
 For this lab, we will use `PageId` and `SlotId` for each `ValueId`.
 The data types used for these Ids are also defined in `common::ids`.

+To map to what we have discussed in the class, a `ValueId` is a `RecordId`, the `ContainerId` is the `FileId`, which represents a file and a relation.

 ```
 pub type ContainerId = u16;